angshu/bahmni-feed-integration-example/README.md

  ### useful info
+ * Change log level in the log4j2.xml, the log is output at /tmp/bahmni-feed-integration-example.log
  * Atomfeed set the markers to first page if you don't set it.
  So, Set the markers manually after provisioning and before deployment.
 Especially openmrs patient/encounter feed as we are reading patient/encounter feed to figure out the appropriate actions.